gawilk/mirApp/README.md

 * The plots will appear in the "Plot" tab.
 Because the data is very large, the app may be slow and may take time to generate the figures.
 Please be patient!

 * If the app returns an error after your inputs (cancer type and miRNA name), this means that the miRNA is unconsidered within the cancer type in the study.

+### FULL RESULTS TABLES (without using Shiny)

+* Full tables of the regQTL analysis results for all trios may be downloaded as tab-separated files from https://northwestern.box.com/s/qwxeww6rrwmdlp4cxkiyf3pvot4j8sqx